mpinb/msemalign/README.md

 For a high-level introduction, please refer to the following manuscripts:

 [msemalign: A pipeline for serial section multibeam scanning electron microscopy volume alignment](xxx)
-&nbsp;&nbsp;&nbsp;&nbsp;Describes the section collection and imaging as well as the section order solving.
+&nbsp;&nbsp;&nbsp;&nbsp;Describes the 2D and 3D alignment of petabyte-scale ssmSEM datasets
 [GAUSS-EM: Guided accumulation of ultrathin serial sections with a static magnetic field for volume electron microscopy](xxx)
 &nbsp;&nbsp;&nbsp;&nbsp;Describes the volume sectioning and also the section order solving methodology